how protein supports baby brain development

 Protein gives your baby special parts called amino acids, which are needed to make “messenger chemicals” in the brain called neurotransmitters.
 These chemicals help the brain control learning, memory, and mood.

 Your baby needs a steady supply every day to fuel growth and brain development.
-3 4 So how exactly does protein shape your baby’s thoughts, mood, and learning?
+3 4

 The answer lies in tiny brain messengers called neurotransmitters.
 In the first year of life, your baby’s brain uses special chemicals called neurotransmitters to send messages between brain cells.
 Think of protein as the raw material your baby’s brain uses to make ‘happy and learning chemicals’ like serotonin and dopamine.

 • Serotonin helps with mood, sleep, and feeling calm.
 It also plays a role in brain development and emotional balance.